Prisma

 posts: userResolverFactory.relationField("posts"),

-})In the above code, we use valibot to define the input type. v.object({ id: v.number() }) defines the type of the input object, and v.transform(({ id }) => ({ where: { id } })) converts the input parameters into Prisma query parameters.
+})In the above code, we use valibot to define the input type. v.object({ id: v.number() }) defines the input object type, and v.transform(({ id }) => ({ where: { id } })) maps the input to Prisma query arguments.

 Adding Middleware